r-schl/mandelbrot-set-explorer/README.md

 Let $c \in {C}$.
 To visualize $\mathbb {M}$ as a mathematical set, only two colors are needed: one for $c \in \mathbb {M}$ and one for $c \notin \mathbb {M}$.
 But a two-tone image is boring.
 Therefore in this application one can specify one color for all $c$ for which $c \in \mathbb {M}$ is assumed and up to five colors that form a color gradient for $c \notin \mathbb {M}$.

 Let $c \notin \mathbb {M}$ and let $z_{c,k} > 2$ with $k \in \mathbb {N}$ be the first element in the sequence which absolute value is greater than 2.
 Then, according to the algorithm described above, $z_{c,k}$ is the last number that got calculated while iterating $\(z_{c,n}\)$ from $z=0$.
 Depending on where $k$ is between $0$ and $n_{max}$, a color is picked from the gradient.
 As a result, the degree of divergence of $\(z_{c,n}\)$ the can be seen in the image.

-### How to use this application

-#### Overview

-The program window is divided into three parts.
-At the top of the window is the menu bar in which all control elements of the program are located.
-Below that is the screen, which takes up the most space.
-There, the part of the Mandelbrot set within the view port are displayed.
-A status bar can be seen at the bottom of the window.
-It displays information about the program, the progress of the calculation and the current zoom factor.

-#### Menu bar

-The first area of the menu bar allows saving the settings made by the user.
-This includes the view port, the colors of the color palette and the maximum number of iterations $n_{max}$.
-This saves the project for later use.
-A previously saved file can also be loaded again.
-In this case the settings described in the file are transferred to the program.
-In addition to the first two buttons, there is another button in this area that allows the user to save what is displayed as an image.
-A dialog window will then open in which the size of the image and the storage location must be specified by the user.

-In a second area, by clicking on the button labeled "Bearbeiten" the coloring of the Mandelbrot set can be configured.
-A dialog window will appear in which both a color for the Mandelbrot set itself can be specified, and up to five other colors can also be specified, which make up a color gradient for all points outside of the set.
-Not all five colors have to be set.
-For example, if only one color is specified for the gradient, a two-tone image emerges.

-The maximum number of iterations $n_{max}$ can be set in the next area.
-If this value is gradually increased, it is easy to observe how the accuracy of calculating of the Mandelbrot set increases.

-In the fourth area of the menu bar, settings can be made that affect the view port.
-The values $c_{min}$ and $c_{max}$ that determine the view port can be edited in a dialog window that one can open by clicking on the button with the inscription "Ändern".
-The smaller square buttons allow you to zoom in, zoom out and to set the view port to default.
-Next to it there is a checkbox which determines whether if the window is resized, the view port should remain locked or change to accommodate the resizing.